aspnetzero/documents/docs/en/Extending-Existing-Entities-Core.md

 }
 ```

-Here, we hided existing code in the User class to show it simpler.
+Here, we hid the existing code in the User class to show it simpler.
 You can add Address property after existing properties.

 ### Add Migration